Libel Claims by Doctors

 Doctors on occasions may seek to make a claim for damages by way of a defamation claim, for libel (written word) or slander (spoken word), where an employer, organisation, newspaper or other individual person has made damaging comments about them.
 A claim should be brought within twelve months of any comments complained about.

 Alternatively, a doctor might on occasions be sued for damages for comments that they have made about another doctor, company or person.
 A robust defence may be necessary and the comments (written or spoken) made by a doctor may have been entirely fair comment.

 Not all defamation claims are actionable.
-Allegations made to the GMC have been held not to be actionable in at least one case (see our Defamation Law Article on the case) and the public policy reasons cited in the case may mean that other similar matters are not actionable.
+Allegations made to the GMC have been held not to be actionable in at least one case (see our article: Immunity from Suit for Complainants) and the public policy reasons cited in the case may mean that other similar matters are not actionable.
 In some instances, a doctor may be able to bring a claim because a former employer has given a malicious reference.
 For further discussion on this issue view our Malicious Testimonials page.
 A claimant doctor must prove on the balance of probabilities that their claim is true.
 Quality evidence will need to be obtained for any claim to succeed.